Niclas70/Solar-Plant-Forecaster/README.md

 ## What next
-The following improvements could be done further on Trim the prediction model As insight and experiences are made, there will be a continuous work to improve and trim the prediction model.
+The following improvements could be done further on to improve the prediction model
+- As insight and experiences are made, there will be a continuous work to improve and trim the prediction model.
-Automated feed of historical data Automation of feeding historical weather and energy production data.
+- Automated feed of historical data.
+Automation of feeding historical weather and energy production data.
-Interface to energy dispatcher Predicted energy production should be forwarded to decision making of energy usage and trading, i.e storage, buy or sell of energy.
+- Interface to energy dispatcher.
+Predicted energy production should be forwarded to decision making of energy usage and trading, i.e storage, buy or sell of energy.

 ## Acknowledgments
 This is a work triggered by the course Building AI by Reaktor, University of Helsinki.
 Models, code etc will probably be based on the examples from the course.